A Design Space for Multiscale Visualization: Related Work

 The most closely related work to our own is the structured literature analysis of design practices in multiscale visualization research by Cakmak et al.~\cite{cakmak2021multiscale}.
-Their work differs from ours, as where they describe the state of research on multiscale visualization, we aim to provide a framework of lower-level design components used in large scale-item ratio visualizations.
+Their work differs from ours, as where they describe the state of research on multiscale visualization, we aim to provide a framework of lower-level design components.
 Their coding scheme is very different than the dimensions and choices in our own design space, as where they describe high level idiom and interaction choices, we provide lower-level design components which are independent from idiom.
-Further, their scope is far larger than our own, covering many aspects of multiscale visualization that extend beyond the narrower context of large scale-item ratios that we investigate.
+Further, their scope is far larger than our own, covering many aspects of multiscale visualization that extend beyond the narrower context of the topic that we investigate.
 However, their coverage is more narrow, because their analysis covers only the academic literature; they exclude non-academic examples of real-world use by practitioners, which we do include.
 This difference leads to many of their dimensions and choices to be far outside the scope of our work.

 Several of their design considerations do touch on our concerns.
 The most relevant are \textit{Understand relations across different scales}, \textit{Guide users during multiscale navigations}, \textit{Visualize abstraction measurements across scales}, and \textit{Design tailored multiscale domain visualizations}.
 Our design space can be seen as a response to these calls for action, providing a structure for analysis to address these very questions.
 Similarly, our design space responds to one of the open research questions they identified, their call for further quantification of visual scalability.
 We use their paper as a seed paper for examples from academic literature, and we incorporate the search terms they used in our systematic literature search.